 Here are the top brand personalities and voices you can use, depending on your brand positioning, business industry, and core values.

-Excitement: If you prefer having a wider reach, or to signify that you are keeping with the trends, having excitement in your brand messaging is appropriate for your brand.
+• Excitement: If you prefer having a wider reach or to signify that you are keeping with the trends, having excitement in your brand messaging is appropriate for your brand.
 Restaurant chains and toy brands often have this type of brand personality.
 Embody the excitement as a brand voice in your marketing campaigns, like incorporating memes, looking for virality, and being carefree and approachable in your social media posts.

-Sincerity: For a non-profit organization that wants to convey a sense of empathy or corporations that seek environmentally-friendly alternatives for products, sincerity will be appropriate in their brand messaging.
+• Sincerity: For a non-profit organization that wants to convey a sense of empathy or corporations that seek environmentally-friendly alternatives for products, sincerity will be appropriate in their brand messaging.
 Research your advocacy properly, and understand that your messaging must be culturally, gender, and racially sensitive, and most importantly, must be genuine.

-Ruggedness: Athletic, tough, and straight to the point, you can make your brand personality rugged if your industry has something to do with an active lifestyle like sports.
+• Ruggedness: Athletic, tough, and straight to the point, you can make your brand personality rugged if your industry has something to do with an active lifestyle, like sports.
 Be rugged in your messaging by writing short, direct posts and powerful slogans.

-Competence: B2B brands work with companies who extensively research the services they want, so having an atmosphere of being a leader in a particular B2B industry is good for brand messaging.
+• Competence: B2B brands work with companies that extensively research the services they want, so having an atmosphere of being a leader in a particular B2B industry is good for brand messaging.
 In your digital brand strategy, being technical in your messaging helps, but if you want people to see you as an expert in a complex industry, you should be able to tell complex things in a way that makes it easier to understand.

-Sophistication: If your products or services target customers looking for a premium and exclusive experience, this brand voice is for you.
+• Sophistication: If your products or services target customers looking for a premium and exclusive experience, this brand voice is for you.
 Empowering your audience with messaging that makes them feel special with luxury and exclusivity.

 Website

 Your brand website must be the holistic representation of your digital brand.
-As with all digital channels, your brand messaging and visual identity must emanate through every page.
+As with all digital marketing channels, your brand messaging and visual identity must emanate through every page.
+Make sure that you have a cohesive brand image; follow a brand style guide.

 However, website design isn't just for their perception but also for its function.
 The landing page must navigate the visitors to relevant pages like services, company info, and content, and navigation must also be quick and easy.
-Transactions within the website, like the purchasing process, must be streamlined and don't take away much of your customer's time, and payment methods must be exhaustive when possible.
+Transactions within the website, like the purchasing process, must be streamlined and not take away much of your customers' time, and payment methods must be exhaustive when possible.

 There must only be one CTA per page.
 Don't give your visitor too many options, or they will likely not choose any.